Stay informed of the latest progress in canine health research.

 Clinical Findings & Symptoms:

 When the respiratory defenses are overwhelmed, the disease spreads through the bloodstream from the lungs to other organs throughout the body to involve the eyes, brain, bones, lymph nodes, skin, and tissues just beneath the skin.
 According to Merck Veterinary Manual signs of pulmonary involvement are seen in up to 85% of affected dogs.
 Lymph node and skin involvement are reported in about 50% of affected dogs.
 Signs of ocular blastomycosis are seen in 30-50% of affected dogs and can include blindness, glaucoma and retinal detachment.
 Lameness associated with severe paronychia occurs in about 25% of affected dogs.
-Involvement in the central nervous system (CNS) is uncommon, occurring in <5% of dogs, but more common in cats.
+Involvement in the central nervous system (CNS) is uncommon, occurring in

 After exposure, some dogs may be infected but not show clinical signs for weeks or even months, and if left untreated can be fatal.
 The clinical symptoms of blastomycosis may vary with organ involvement which can include coughing, skin lesions, anorexia, depression, fever, weight loss, shortness of breath, exercise intolerance, enlarged lymph nodes, eye disease, or lameness.